EMR/EHR Development. What You Need to Know

 Learning how to use new software can be challenging.
 Now imagine doing so without knowing how to use the computer.
-Yes, there are still some old school doctors out there, who are more comfortable with pen and paper.
-Those peeps might be on your team too.
+Yes, there are still some old school doctors out there, who feel more comfortable with pen and paper.
+Those peeps might be on your team, too.

-Schedule some basic training for doctors and other personal a few months in advance to make sure everyone feel comfortable with such basics as opening files, connecting to wireless networks and so on.
+Schedule some basic training for doctors and other personnel a few months in advance to make sure everyone is familiar with such basics as opening files, connecting to wireless networks and so on.
 This will significantly boost the learning curve for the new technology adoption later on.

 Create a Dedicated Team To Transfer All The Records

-While the adoption process is progressing, you may consider getting one person responsible for entering all the existing patient data and another one to triple-check everything for accuracy.
-It’s also important to have a permanent team for scanning all the documents when you create the initial records.
+When the adoption process would be in process, you may consider making one person responsible for entering the existing patient data with another person responsible for triple-checking the added data for accuracy.
+Also, it is essential to have a permanent team for scanning the existing documents during the creation of the initial records.

 Adopt a Systematic Approach to Scanning and Phasing your EMR in Use

-Most healthcare providers set the X date when their start using EMR with all the active patient files.
-It means that after this day, all the new patient files will be entered into the EMR as they come.
+Most healthcare providers set the date when they will start using EMR with the active patient files.
+It means that after this day, new data will be entered into the EMR as the patients arrive.

-Your phase-in process may include settling a routine to identify, which documents have already been scanned, and which are new ones.
-The simplest method to do so is to simply put a black cross on the back of the scanned sheets before putting them back into a patient record.
-This will definitely help you to avoid duplicate files.
+Your phase-in process may include settling a routine to identify which documents have already been scanned, and which ones are new.
+The easiest way to do so is to put a black cross on the back of the scanned sheet before putting it back into a patient record.
+This will help you avoid duplicate files for sure.

 Get the Patients Involved in the Switch

-Obviously, your patients will be delighted to hear that the doctors will now have more free time to dedicated to them.
+Obviously, your patients will be delighted to hear that the doctors are going to have more free time to dedicate to them.
 Also, they’ll be happy to hear that an EMR system can help you deliver better care.
 That’s a great marketing move for sure!

-However, you should plan ahead of how EMR will impact doctor-patient relationships.
-Will they need to turn their back on the patient while inputting data to the EMR or how you will handle the situation?
-Test various approaches and strategies with a patient consent to map out the best behavioral patterns.
+However, you should plan ahead of how an EMR will impact doctor-patient relationships.
+Will they need to turn their back on the patient while inputting data to the EMR?
+How will you handle the situation?
+Test various approaches and strategies with patient consent to map out the best behavioral patterns.

-The process of adopting new medical software may be lengthy and complicated at the beginning.
-Yet, keep your eyes sharp on the end-goal – increased productivity, efficiency and overall better care – and don’t forget to remind your medical staff about those.
+The process of adopting new medical software may seem lengthy and complicated at the beginning.
+Yet, keep your focus on the end-goal – increased productivity, efficiency and overall better care, and don’t forget to remind your medical staff about them.